 Arguments in support of View 3:

-- It best fits the context for global judgment
+- It best fits the context of global judgment

-- The flood is God’s judgement against people, but it doesn’t mention demons or hybrid creatures as the target
+- The flood is God’s judgment against people, but it doesn’t mention demons or hybrid creatures as the target

 - Some important Christian theologians have held this view, including Augustine and Martin Luther